PeterCamilleri/CX16/vm/sweet_16.md

 This reflects the fact that we no longer need to program in upper case only and we now have a more current macro assembler (ca65) and linker (ld65).
 We are also allowed to have blank lines and other nice things too.
-Further we've replaced the old battered M6502 with a less dented W65C02S.
+Further we've replaced the old battered MOS 6502 with the slightly less ancient W65C02S.
 I plan to take full advantage of all of these over the course of time.

 Support for the Sweet-16 VM consists of the following files in this repository: